-Rebecca Handler’s debut novel comes out March 9th, 2021.
+Rebecca Handler’s debut novel is now available!

 “Oh how I love this book.
 I finished Edie Richter Is Not Alone in one sitting, then reread it immediately.
 Hilariously heartbreakingly honest on every page, Rebecca Handler’s novel is that rare thing: a perfect book.”

 – Andrew Sean Greer, Pulitzer Prize-winning author of Less

 Funny, acerbic Edie Richter is moving with her husband from San Francisco to Perth, Australia.
 She leaves behind a sister and mother still mourning the recent death of her father.
 Before the move, Edie and her husband were content, if socially awkward―given her disinclination for small talk.

 In Perth, Edie finds herself in a remarkably isolated yet verdant corner of the world, but Edie has a secret: she committed an unthinkable act that she can barely admit to herself.
 In some ways, the landscape mirrors her own complicated inner life, and rather than escaping her past, Edie is increasingly forced to confront what she’s done.
 Everybody, from the wildlife to her new neighbors, is keen to engage, and Edie does her best to start fresh.
 But her relationship with her husband is fraying, and the beautiful memories of her father are heartbreaking, and impossible to stop.
 Something, in the end, has to give.